chartjs/Chart.js/docs/migration/v4-migration.md

 #### Specific changes

 * The radialLinear grid indexable and scriptable options don't decrease the index of the specified grid line anymore.
+* Ticks callback on time scale now receives timestamp instead of a formatted label.

 #### Type changes
 * The order of the `ChartMeta` parameters have been changed from `<Element, DatasetElement, Type>` to `<Type, Element, DatasetElement>`